-Visually impaired entrepreneurs pitch their business models and impress a tough jury
+Mumbai: Visually impaired entrepreneurs pitch business models

 Blindness is not an impairment, but a mere inconvenience’ is the mantra Sushmeeta Bubna, founder of NGO Voice Vision.
 To propagate this, the NGO along with K J Somaiya Institute of Management and Research, Vidyavihar held an entrepreneurship idea award over the weekend.
 Here, 10 blind persons from across the country pitched their business plans to the jury, with help from sighted Somaiya management students.
 The common thread was the blind’s aim to be self sufficient and independent.